GreptimeTeam/docs/docs/user-guide/logs/pipeline-config.md

 - `fields`: A list of field names to be extracted.
 - `json_path`: The JSON path to extract.
 - `ignore_missing`: Ignores the case when the field is missing.
 Defaults to `false`.
 If the field is missing and this configuration is set to `false`, an exception will be thrown.
-- `result_index`: The index of the result to extract.
-Defaults to all results. because the result is an array.
+- `result_index`: Specifies the index of the value in the extracted array to be used as the result value.
+By default, all values are included.
+The extracted value of the processor is an array containing all the values of the path.
+If an index is specified, the corresponding value in the extracted array will be used as the final result.

 #### JSON path syntax